FrameVGGT: Coherence-Preserving Memory for Bounded Streaming Geometry: Additional Diagnostics for Token-Level Compression in Geometric Streaming

-When memory is extremely small, performance is limited by support availability: increasing $M$ reduces support thinning and improves $\rho_t$.
-Beyond a task-dependent scale, however, additional memory primarily introduces stale or weakly aligned observations that contribute little to conditioning the geometric problem.
+When memory is very limited, performance is constrained by insufficient support, so increasing capacity improves results.
+Beyond a certain scale, however, additional memory tends to include redundant or weakly informative observations, contributing less to downstream inference.

-This saturation effect is typically more pronounced for token-level policies, which allow memory to spread over many partially informative fragments.
-Frame-level policies, by contrast, constrain retention to support-aligned units and therefore exhibit smoother scaling behavior under bounded streaming.